anya92/voting-app/README.md

 1. As an authenticated user, I can keep my polls and come back later to access them. // TODO

-2. As an authenticated user, I can share my polls with my friends. // TODO
+2. As an authenticated user, I can share my polls with my friends. ✔

 3. As an authenticated user, I can see the aggregate results of my polls. // TODO